mroach/mroach.com/content/posts/2025/sql-server-over-appletalk/index.md

 >}}

-I was installing SQL Server 2000 and I noticed an option that I hadn't noticed before, despite having installing SQL Server dozens of times before: **AppleTalk ADSP**.
+I was installing SQL Server 2000 and I noticed an option that I hadn't noticed before, despite having installed SQL Server dozens of times before: **AppleTalk ADSP**.

 Maybe it's because I had just watched another [MARCHintosh] go by on Mastodon where users have established a global AppleTalk network called **GlobalTalk**